CS Minerul Motru: Rebuilding, Decline, and Revival (1993–Present)

-In the 2006–07 season of Liga III, Minerul secured a 2nd place finish in the fourth series, earning a spot in the promotion play-offs.
-Unfortunately, the team lost both matches, suffering heavy defeats against Luceafărul Lotus Băile Felix (0–3) and Mureșul Deva (0–5), finishing last in Group Two.
-The squad, led by Marin Tudorache, who replaced Marcel Ploaie with four rounds left in the season, included players such as Gabriel Ciucă, V. Naicu, Vasile Prodan, Bălan, Murdărea, Ioniță, A. Soo, Istinie, Ursu, Moican, Apostol, Nicoloff, Bucă, Trifu, and P. Glișcă.
+In the 2006–07 season of Liga III, Minerul secured a 2nd place finish in Series IV, earning a spot in the promotion play-offs.
+Unfortunately, the team lost both matches, suffering heavy defeats against Luceafărul Lotus Băile Felix (0–3) and Mureșul Deva (0–5), finishing last in Group II.
+The squad, led by Marin Tudorache, who replaced Marcel Ploaie with four rounds left in the season, included players such as Ciucă, Naicu, V. Prodan, Bălan, Murdărea, Ioniță, A. Soo, Istinie, Ursu, Moican, Apostol, Nicoloff, Bucă, Trifu, and Glișcă.

 Minerul continued in Liga III for the following seasons, achieving mixed results.
-The team finished 3rd in the fifth series in 2007–08, followed by a 7th place finish in the fourth series in 2008–09.
-Subsequently competing in the fourth series, the club struggled in 2009–10, ending the season in 15th place and facing relegation.
+Under Gabriel Zahiu, the team finished 3rd in Series V in 2007–08, followed by a 7th-place finish in Series IV in 2008–09.
+Subsequently, Constantin Andriucă was appointed as head coach in October 2009, but a series of poor results led to Ștefan Nanu taking over in April 2010, yet the relegation could no longer be avoided, as Minerul ended the 2009–10 season in 15th place in Series IV.

-To retain their third division status, the White and Blacks acquired the place of Minerul Mehedinți and steadily improved.
-The team finished 7th in 2010–11, 2nd in 2011–12, and ultimately 1st in 2012–13, securing a long-awaited promotion to the second division after six years.
+To retain their third division status, the White and Blacks acquired the place of Minerul Mehedinți.
+Under Nanu, the team steadily improved, competing in Series IV and finishing 7th in 2010–11, 2nd in 2011–12, and ultimately winning the series in 2012–13 to secure a long-awaited promotion to the second division after seven years.

-In Liga II, Minerul struggled during the 2013–14 season, finishing last in the regular season of the second series.
-The team was relegated after placing 10th out of 12 in the play-out.
+Minerul struggled during the 2013–14 Liga II campaign, with Ștefan Nanu leaving the team after five rounds in October following four consecutive defeats.
+Following a brief interim period led by assistants Petre Gheorghe and Liviu Cojocaru, Gabriel Zahiu returned as head coach, under whom the team finished 12th in the regular season and 10th after the play-out stage of Series II, resulting in relegation.

-Returning to Liga III, Minerul finished 11th out of 14 in the 2014–15 season and endured a difficult 2015–16 campaign, finishing last in the fourth series.
-In the summer of 2016, faced with serious financial problems, the senior team was disbanded.
-However, the club continued to operate at the youth level.
+Returning to Liga III, Minerul competed in Series IV and finished 11th in the 2014–15 season, then endured a difficult 2015–16 campaign, finishing last in the series.
+However, in the summer of 2016, faced with serious financial problems, the senior team was disbanded, and the club continued to operate only at youth level.

-In the summer of 2021, it was announced that the senior team of Minerul started again its activity, after 5 years.
+In the summer of 2021, it was announced that the senior team of Minerul started again its activity, after five years.